New to Meditation?

 invited us to “be a lamp unto yourself” and to believe what he taught only when it

 matches your experience.
-Beginners are always welcome at our events unless otherwise
+Newcomers and beginners are always welcome at our events unless otherwise

 Here are links to areas on the website you may find helpful: